-If, for the first time, you are managing employees who now must work from home because of the COVID-19 pandemic, or you have been managing at least some remote workers for a while now, Jono Bacon, management strategy consultant, speaker,and author, shares some insight for doing so successfully in this guest post.
+If, for the first time, you are managing employees who now must work from home, or you have been managing at least some remote workers for a while now, Jono Bacon, management strategy consultant, speaker,and author, shares some insight for doing so successfully in this guest post.

 Here’s the stark truth, though: Remote working is not a panacea.
 Sure, it seems like hanging around at home in your jimjams, listening to your antisocial music, and sipping on buckets of coffee is perfect, but it isn’t for everyone.
 Some people need the structure of an office.
 Some people need the social element of an office.
 Some people need to get out of the house.
 Some people lack the discipline to stay focused at home.